PolarNick239/polarnick239.github.io/about.md

 ---
-layout: page
+layout: main/default
 title: About
 permalink: /about/
+lang: en
+id: about
 ---

-My home is in Saint-Petersburg, Russia.
-Here I am trying to do something interesting in Computer Vision.
+I live in Saint-Petersburg, Russia.
+I am working in computer vision and GPGPU fields.
+Teaching in PML №230.

-GPUs raw power impresses me - so my field of interest includes CG, OpenCL, raytracing and amazing magics from [Shadertoy](https://www.shadertoy.com/).

-Most part of my professional experience described in my [CV](/old/cv/Polyarniy_CV.pdf).
+My professional experience described in [CV](/cv/Polyarniy_CV.pdf).